realpython/python-guide/docs/shipping/freezing.rst

 bbFreeze
 ~~~~~~~~

-Prerequisite is to install :ref:`Python, Distribute and pywin32 dependency on Windows <install-windows>`.
+Prerequisite is to install :ref:`Python, Setuptools and pywin32 dependency on Windows <install-windows>`.

 .. todo:: Write steps for most basic .exe